MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Newly required:**

-    - All Newly required request for Medical Test is visible in this stage, since initiated to process.
+    - All Newly required request for Medical Test is moved in this stage, since initiated to process.

        -  _The action field is following to,_